DastanIqbal/devops/README.md

-Intentions to add all devops operations
+Intention to add all devops operations